-This school will participate in Dorset LA's in-year coordinated admissions scheme for 2022-23 Dorset In-Year Transfer, parents apply for a place at this school by completing the local authority's Application Form, regardless of where the child lives.
-This is available at Dorset In-Year Transfer or by calling the LA for a paper version
+This school will participate in BCP LA's in-year coordinated admissions scheme for 2022-23 BCP Council's Coordinated Admissions Scheme for 2021/22., parents apply for a place at this school by completing the local authority's Application Form, regardless of where the child lives.
+This is available at BCP Council's Coordinated Admissions Scheme for 2021/22 or by calling the LA for a paper version

-Applications can be made at any time after the Year Group has started 12 but will not be processed sooner than 8 school weeks before the place is required, or 12 weeks for service families.
-13 They will be considered in date order with all those received by Dorset School Admissions Team by midnight each working day considered together.
-Please see Dorset In-Year Transfer
+Applications can be made at any time after the Year Group has started 13 but will not be processed sooner than 8 school weeks before the place is required, or 12 weeks for service families.
+14 They will be considered in date order with all those received by BCP School Admissions Team by midnight each working day considered together.
+Please see BCP Council's Coordinated Admissions Scheme for 2021/22.

 The responsibility for decisions lies with the admissions authority for the school which may meet virtually (for example by conference call).
 Decision-making cannot be made by a single individual.
-Decisions will be sent to parents by Dorset School Admissions Service.
+Decisions will be sent to parents by BCP School Admissions Service.

 The school will notify the LA of numbers on roll in the school within 2 school days when requested to do so.
 This enables the LA to be able to advise parents.
 When notified of an application, we will give the view of the school on whether a place should be offered within 5 school days.
-This is to ensure that a decision can be communicated to the parent within 10 school days.14
+This is to ensure that a decision can be communicated to the parent within 10 school days.15